tensorflow/tfjs-website/docs/guide/models_and_layers.md

 Note that in the Core API we are responsible for creating and initializing the weights of the model.
 Every weight is backed by a `Variable `which signals to TensorFlow.js that these tensors are learnable.
 You can create a `Variable` using [tf.variable()](https://js.tensorflow.org/api/latest/#variable) and passing in an existing `Tensor`.

 In this guide you have familiarized yourself with the different ways to create a model using the Layers and the Core API.
-Next, see the [Training Models](training-models) guide for how to train a model.
+Next, see the [training models](train_models.md) guide for how to train a model.